m-j-wojcik/pfc_learning/README.md

 - **Generated figures** are saved to `./figures/` directory
 - **Cached analysis results** are stored in `./processed_data/` directory to speed up subsequent runs

-### Output

-- **Generated figures** are saved to `./figures/` directory
-- **Cached analysis results** are stored in `./processed_data/` directory to speed up subsequent runs

 ## Analysis Methods

 ### Key Analyses Implemented

 1. **Linear SVM Decoding** - Time-resolved decoding of task variables (color, shape, XOR) using support vector machines

-2. **Cross-Generalization Analysis** - Tests how well decoders trained on one condition generalize to other conditions, revealing the abstract structure of neural representations
+2. **Cross-Generalisation Analysis** - Tests how well decoders trained on one condition generalise to other conditions, revealing the abstract structure of neural representations

 3. **Shattering Dimensionality** - Measures the effective dimensionality by testing all possible binary dichotomies in the task space

 4. **Selectivity Space Analysis** - Multiple linear regression to characterize single-neuron selectivity patterns and compare to theoretical models (random mixed vs. minimal selectivity)

-5. **Cross-Stimulus Set Generalization** - Examines whether learned representations transfer to novel stimulus sets (Experiment 2)
+5. **Cross-Stimulus Set Generalisation** - Examines whether learned representations transfer to novel stimulus sets (Experiment 2)

-6. **Cluster-Based Permutation Testing** - Statistical testing with family-wise error rate correction for time-resolved analyses

 ## Experiments